kbogatyrev/ZalWeb/README.md

 to build a Linux binary.

 1. Build the core component on a Windows 10/11 platform with WSL targeting Linux
--- Clone the Zal-Code repo from the GitHub: https://github.com/kbogatyrev/Zal-Core into a Windows folder
+-- Clone the Zal-Core repo from the GitHub: https://github.com/kbogatyrev/Zal-Core into a Windows folder
 -- Open the Zal-Core directory as a CMake project
 -- Select **WSL:Ubuntu-...** connection as the target system and "Linux Debug" or "Linux Release" as the current configuration
 -- Build the Linux Binary